25th Army (Soviet Union): Post-war

 The army's headquarters was established at Pyongyang on 26 August after Chistyakov rejected the option of Hamhung on the previous day after the 25th Army was given the task of occupying what would become North Korea.
 The location of the 25th Army's headquarters in Pyongyang probably determined the location of the future North Korean capital.
 Immediately after the end of the war with Japan it included 39th Rifle Corps (40th, 384th Rifle Divisions and 10th Mechanised Division) and 88th Rifle Corps (258th, 386th and 393rd Rifle Divisions) and 8 fortified regions (including the 7th, 106th, 108th, 110th, 111th, 113th, 150th, 162nd) but they were all reorganised in 1946 into machine-gun artillery divisions.
 There were also the 72nd, 76th, 218th, 259th Tank Brigades.
 On 1 October, the army became part of the Primorsky Military District.
 The two corps were disbanded in August 1946 and 65th Rifle Corps (63rd and 144th Rifle Divisions) was transferred to the 25th Army from the 5th Army.

-The division of Korea between the United States and the Soviet Union after the defeat of Japan had been agreed to at the Tehran Conference in 1943.
+The division of Korea between the United States and the Soviet Union as the two dominant superpowers after the defeat of Japan had been agreed to at the Tehran Conference in 1943.
 The 25th Army served as the occupation force in north of the 38th parallel while the U.S. Army Military Government in Korea was established in the south.
 Under the Soviet Civil Administration the 25th Army helped place Kim Il Sung and the Korean Workers' Party into power.
 They also assisted with the purges of former collaborators, businessmen, landowners, and religious leaders.
 These people would either flee to the future South Korea or would be banished or imprisoned in the Hamgyong Province.

 In late 1948, the army was withdrawn from North Korea and stationed in southern Primorsky Krai on the Korean and Chinese borders, as well as on the Peter the Great Gulf coast.
 Its headquarters was located in Shkotovo.
 In March 1953 the army also included the 9th, 10th, 21st, and 24th Machine-Gun Artillery Divisions.
 The 10th Mechanized Division had become part of the 65th Rifle Corps by this time, and the 40th Rifle Division was directly subordinated to the army.
 In April 1953, the Primorsky Military District was disbanded, and the army became part of the Far Eastern Military District.
 The army's last commander was Lieutenant General (promoted to Colonel General 8 August 1955) Ivan Rubanyuk, who assumed command on 18 May 1953.
 The 65th Rifle Corps and its divisions were disbanded in the summer of 1956 and the remaining 25th Army rifle divisions became motor rifle divisions in the spring of 1957.
 On 1 May, the army included the 40th, 84th, 147th, and the 148th Motor Rifle Divisions.
 In December 1957, the army was disbanded and its remaining divisions transferred to the 5th Army.
 The 84th, 147th, and 148th Divisions were disbanded along with the 25th Army.